 What Burnout Is

 - Total emotional drainage.
-Instead of at least starting off energized, you might find yourself dreading the day or facing self-doubt from the get-go.
-“Burnout can feel like you’re in a constant, never-ending state of exhaustion,” explains Levy.
+Instead of at least starting off energised, you might find yourself dreading the day or facing self-doubt from the get-go.
+"Burnout can feel like you're in a constant, never-ending state of exhaustion", explains Levy.

 - Zero motivation.
-You’re phoning it in at work or during workouts, or maybe you’re not showing up at all.
-Even when you try to apply yourself, you can’t concentrate and end up making rookie mistakes.
+You're not making much effort at work or during workouts, or maybe you're not showing up at all.
+Even when you try to apply yourself, you can't concentrate and end up making rookie mistakes.

 - Numbness.
 The problem with burnout is that the break or change you need to feel better just.
 Isn't.
 Coming.
 After a while you get used to the grind and become detached from the outcome or results, says psychologist Adrienne Meier, PhD.